~“Nikkei” in Palau~ Interview Series: Vol.5 Mr. Haruo Willter

 Among his cherished memories was a trip to Japan, where he had the opportunity to play golf near Mt.
 Fuji.
 This experience not only brought him closer to his Japanese roots but also symbolized his love for the sport and his appreciation for the beauty of both Palau and Japan.

 Mr. Willter's life story serves as a commitment to the importance of embracing one's heritage, working diligently, and striving for the betterment of one's homeland.
-His commitment to the preservation of Palauan culture and values will undoubtedly continue to inspire future generations to cherish and protect their unique identity.
+His dedication to the preservation of Palauan culture and values will undoubtedly continue to inspire future generations to cherish and protect their unique identity.